Functional Data Representation with Merge Trees: Stability, Estimators and Approximations

 \Cref{prop:invariance} implies that the merge tree representation of a function \(f\) is unaffected by a large class of warpings of its domain, which would strongly perturb $f$ if it was embedded, for instance, in an $L_p$ space, with $p\neq \infty$.
 As an example, if $f:\mathbb{R}\rightarrow \mathbb{R}$ is bounded with compact support, shrinking $f$ by setting $f_n(x)=f(x\cdot \lambda_n)$ with $\lambda_n\rightarrow + \infty$, produces no effect on the merge tree representation of \(f\) since $T_{f_n}=T_f$, while the $p$-norm of $f_n$ goes to zero.

-It might therefore be more natural to study the behavior of $f\mapsto T_f$ endowing the space of functions \(f:X \rightarrow \mathbb{R}\) with the topology of pointwise convergence, which captures pointwise closeness between functions.
+It might therefore be more natural to study the behavior of $f\mapsto T_f$ endowing the space of functions \(f:X \rightarrow \mathbb{R}\) with the topology of uniform convergence, which captures pointwise closeness between functions.
 This topology, available for any domain $X$, has also the advantage of showing the effect of pointwise noise on merge tree representations.
+For these reasons, stability results in TDA are often stated via the sup norm of functions.